 You can choose who you’d like to take over your digital assets when you pass.
 It could be an individual, an organization, or both.

-If you’re a sole proprietor, then your business assets are indistinguishable from you, and will be distributed according to your will.
+If you’re a sole proprietor, your business assets are indistinguishable from you and will be distributed according to your will.

 3) Name a Digital Executor

-If you write down all your passwords and provide a way for a loved one or manager at the radio station to obtain access to your digital assets, then going through the process of assigning a digital executor may not be required.
+Suppose you write down all your passwords and provide a way for a loved one or manager at the radio station to obtain access to your digital assets.
+In that case, going through the process of assigning a digital executor may not be required.

 Some of the tasks bestowed to a digital executor include: